calmdocs/dblocker/README.md

 Golang database locker.
 Locks a shared database session for each "user" behind a RWMutex.

-Works with sqlite, postgres, and mysql by default.
+Works with [sqlite](github.com/mattn/go-sqlite3), [postgres](github.com/lib/pq), and [mysql](github.com/go-sql-driver/mysql) by default.
 Other databases can be easily added by using a custom connectDBFunc.

-The shared database returned by dblocker is a [sqlx databse](github.com/jmoiron/sqlx).  [sqlx](github.com/jmoiron/sqlx) is a library which provides a set of extensions on go's standard database/sql library.
+Each shared databases returned by dblocker is a [sqlx databse](github.com/jmoiron/sqlx).  [sqlx](github.com/jmoiron/sqlx) is a library which provides a set of extensions on go's standard database/sql library.

 ## Why?

 Allows:
 - simple access to sqlite without worrying about crashes due to concurrent reads and writes.
-- a simple mechanism to ensure that only one "user" accesses the database at any time.
-For example, many large databases have an id column that should not be accessed concurrently.
+- a simple mechanism to ensure that only one "user" accesses the database at any time, as if acces for that "user" is locked behind a RWMutex.
-- code that does not need [pgbouncer](https://www.pgbouncer.org) or similar caching mechanisms.
+- database access without also requiring [pgbouncer](https://www.pgbouncer.org) or similar session access caching tools.
-- multiple sql commands (and other go code) to be run for a "user", while not worrying about concurrent access for that "user", without needing to do so in one database transaction.
+- multiple sql commands (and other go code) to be run for a "user", while not worrying about concurrent access for that "user", and without needing to run all of the database commands in one database transaction.

-If you use a custom connectDBFunc, you can also implement simple database sharding.
+If you use a custom [connectDBFunc](https://godoc.org/github.com/calmdocs/dblocker), you can also implement simple database sharding.

 ## Example
 ```